-According to the World Health Organization, one in four adults do not meet their recommended level of physical activity.
+According to the World Health Organization (WHO), one in four adults does not meet their recommended level of physical activity.
 Finding the best workout for you and your body is key.

 Yoga and pilates are two very popular forms of exercise, often compared to each other.
 So which one is the better workout?

 What is yoga?

 Originating in India, yoga is about connecting the mind and body.
 Its philosophy includes the eight limbs of yoga, ancient texts, and chakras.

 For this discussion, let’s concentrate on the physical postures or asanas.
 These are typically called poses and get put together in a sequence to form the flow of the class.

 There are many different types of yoga and each provides a unique class experience.
 For example, yin yoga is a slower practice that holds poses, or asanas, for an extended period.

 On the other hand, Vinyasa yoga moves through the sequence with each inhale and exhale.
 Each version is different and has its focus and benefits.

 All types, however, focus on breathing, concentration, and movement.